BrokerLink’s Complete Guide to Renewing Your Home and Car Insurance

 - Install a monitored home security system.
 A monitored home security system will alert both you and the alarm company if an intruder enters your home.
 Additionally, they can connect with smoke detectors and water sensors in your home for added protection.
 Having a monitored home security system can qualify you for insurance discounts.

 - Consider flood prevention devices.
 Backwater valves, sump-pumps and water sensors are all flood prevention devices that can protect your home from water damage.
-To learn more about flood prevention devices click here.
+Learn more about flood prevention devices.

 - Become part of a group.
 At BrokerLink, we provide preferred insurance rates to over 60 employer-based associations and special interest groups in Alberta, Ontario and Atlantic Canada.
 If you are a member of one of these organizations, you can save up to 15% on your home and auto insurance.
-Click here to learn more about why it’s better to be part of a group.
+Learn more about group insurance.

 The benefit to choosing a BrokerLink broker is that we will act as your insurance advisor and trusted guide, helping you navigate the complex world of insurance.
 Always be sure to fully disclose all information needed to allow your broker to provide proper advice, coverage and recommendations.